-The EIA report should contain a brief introduction explaining the need for the context of the project.
+The Environmental and Social Impact Assessment (ESIA) report should contain a brief introduction explaining the need for the conduct of the project.
 There may be other applicable criteria of the project that may have to be reviewed.
 However, in order to avoid delay in the review process, the proponent should ensure that all sections listed below are included in the report.

 - Executive summary

-- Introduction o r overview of the project
+- Introduction or overview of the project

 - Policy, legal and administrative framework

 - Detailed project description

 - Description of the potentially affected Environment including specific information necessary for identifying and assessing the environmental effect of the proposed project of activities

 - Impact Prediction and Evaluation

 - Socio-economic analysis of project impacts

-- Economic Information regarding the project (could be ignored)
+- Economic Information regarding the project

 - Environmental Management Plan and Mitigation Measures

 - Identification of Alternatives

 - Environmental Management and Training

 - Monitoring Program

 - Public Participation

 - A statement of the degree of irreversible damage and an explanation

 - A description of the best available technology

 - An emergency response plan

-- An indication of any difficulty encountered in the EIA
+- An indication of any difficulty encountered in the ESIA

 - Conclusion and Recommendations

 - List of References

 - Annexes